savob/savobajic.ca/content/projects/personal/website.md

 ## Takeaways

-* Switching to HUGO was immensely helpful for ensuring that my content is consistant as well as enjoying the pages it automatically generates like tag pages in addition to the content itself.
+- Switching to HUGO was immensely helpful for ensuring that my content is consistant as well as enjoying the pages it automatically generates like tag pages in addition to the content itself.
-* Making a functional site is easy, but making it engaging is not as straight forward
+- Making a functional site is easy, but making it engaging is not as straight forward
+- Writing up projects is time consuming

 ## Progress and Plans